nguyenttleo/TwitConnect4/README.md

    pip install -r requirements.txt
    ```

-   Ensure you have the necessary libraries installed, including `tweepy` for interacting with the Twitter API.
+   Ensure you have the necessary libraries installed, including `tweepy` and `itertools` for interacting with the Twitter API and game logic, respectively.

 3. Obtain Twitter API credentials: